A Guide for Adults With Depression

 - Other ways to treat depression such as counseling, light therapy, and herbal supplements like St. John’s Wort

-Read the guide on the Government website in full: Antidepressant Medicines – A Guide for Adults With Depression
+Read the guide on the Government website in full: Medicines for Treating Depression: A Review of the Research for Adults

 In a Nutshell